google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - API outputs: complete `TransItem` structures are returned, rather than the constituent parts of each structure.

-- get-all-by-hash: new client API for obtaining an inclusion proof and corresponding consistency proofs at the same time.
+- get-all-by-hash: new client API for obtaining an inclusion proof and the corresponding consistency proof at the same time.

 - Presenting SCTs with proofs: TLS servers may present SCTs together with the corresponding inclusion proofs using any of the mechanisms that [RFC6962]